Jane (comic strip): In the performing arts

-The strip inspired an eponymous stage play during the 1940s, with Leighton-Porter playing the character of Jane (see Jane on Stage).
-Chrystabel also featured in a 1949 movie, The Adventures of Jane, directed by Edward G. Whiting.
+The strip inspired an eponymous stage play during the 1940s, with Chrystabel Leighton-Porter playing Jane.

+Leighton-Porter also featured in a 1949 movie, The Adventures of Jane, directed by Edward G. Whiting.
 A 1987 movie, Jane and the Lost City, starring Kirsten Hughes in the title role, was directed by Terry Marcel.

 A television series was made by the BBC between 1982 and 1984, featuring Glynis Barber in the title role.
 The first season was titled simply Jane, while the second was titled Jane in the Desert.
 Despite the early evening scheduling slot, the show was decidedly risqué with Jane continuously stripping down to her underwear, including stockings and suspenders.
 At the end of the second series' closing episode she appeared topless momentarily.
 Despite considerable publicity in the press at the time of its original screening, the show became somewhat obscure and has never had a commercial video or DVD release.
 The show was briefly revived during 1985 as a three-part sequence shown over a single morning on Breakfast Television but without Glynis Barber in the main role.